Last updated: September 26, 2020

 From the car park, follow the walking track past the Bouddi National Park Tallow Beach sign and walk around the gate further up the trail.

-The track arrives at an intersection where you can choose to turn right to visit Lobster Beach (see further below) or to turn left to continue on to the Box Head lookout.
+The track arrives at an intersection where you can choose to turn right to visit Lobster Beach (see further below) or to turn left to continue to the Box Head Lookout.

 This intersection is followed by another intersection for Tallow Beach and Box Head.
 Simply veer right at this point and follow the track until it reaches a rocky area.

-From this point on, the trail continues through bushland and patches of heath until it follows the edge of the cliff line leading all the way to the lookout point.
+From this point on, the trail continues through bushland and patches of heath, until it reaches the edge of the cliff line leading all the way to the lookout point.

 As you get closer to the Box Head Lookout, the views of Tallow Beach, Little Tallow Beach and Maitland Bay on the left are absolutely amazing.